DennisPing/Windows-10-Cpp-MinGW64/README.md

 ## :three: Install MinGW (GCC and G++ compiler)

-**Note: You need to be running Terminal as an Administrator in order to do choco install.**

 MinGW-64 is the Windows equivalent of GCC (for C) and G++ (for C++).
 It even comes with the gdb debugger! :heart_eyes:

 1. GCC :arrow_right: GNU C Compiler